Welcome to the CHS Counseling Information Center

 - Veterans Crisis Line: 1-800-273-8255 press #1

-Scores should have been emailed to all students who took the PSAT test this year.
-If you would like a copy of your score, see Mrs. Holst.
+Scores should have been emailed to all students who took the PSAT test last year.

-Once you have an account on your College Board account desktop, you can also print your online score report by clicking the View Details button, then clicking Download Report in the top right corner.
+Once you create an account at College Board, you can print your online score report by clicking the View Details button, then clicking Download Report in the top right corner.